Playlist User Guide

-This section describes know limitations of the current version and provides workarounds where available.
+This section describes known limitations of the current version and provides workarounds where available.

 - It is not possible to deselect the last code of a code set even if the code set is currently not used by any field.
-This happens when you go into the code set section and select a code of a previously unused code set.
+This happens when you go into the code set section and select a code of an unused code.
 The workaround is to select a field using that code set in any of the messages, groups or components and immediately deselecting it.
 As it is the only usage, the deselection of the field also causes the entire code set to be deselected.

-- When uploading a reference file containing the components StandardHeader and StandardTrailer, its required fields will automatically be selected for convenience.
+- When uploading an input file containing the components StandardHeader and StandardTrailer, its required fields will automatically be selected for convenience.
 One of these fields is MsgType(35), which causes the entire code set MsgTypeCodeSet and all of its codes to be selected as well.
-This may require to deselect a large number of codes, especially if the reference file is the official one for FIX Latest which contains more than 160 message types.
+This may require to deselect a large number of codes, especially if the input file is the official one for FIX Latest which contain more than 160 message types.
 The workaround is to go into the components section where the StandardHeader is defined, deselect MsgType(35) to remove MsgTypeCodeSet in its entirety, then go to the code sets section and select the desired codes of MsgTypeCodeSet.
 Once the codes are selected, go back to the StandardHeader and select MsgType(35) again.
 It will not change the selected subset in MsgTypeCodeSet.